vczh-websites/vczh/Espresso/Breville.md

 it is probably because CO2 is leaking too much since beans are not consumed in time, just grind half level finer (Niche Duo) and it should be fine again.

-If an unexpected pressure change happened and disappeared very quickyly (usually one day), earlier log should be read when continue using the bean in the future.
+If unexpected pressure changing happened and disappeared very quickyly (usually one day), earlier log should be read when continue using the bean in the future.
 It helps a lot prevent you from dialing in in a wrong direction.